Table of Contents

 Her legal advocate will likely argue that: under the holistic determination approach, “no act of misconduct [exists] that, in and of itself, automatically disqualifies an individual from obtaining a positive moral character determination.”
 (See In re Gossage (2000) 23 Cal.4th 1080, 1094, 1098; Bernstein v.
 Committee of Bar Examiners (1968) 69 Cal.2d 90, 107; see also Moral Character Determination Guidelines.)

 Kim will argue that in her older age, she has shown rehabilitation by leaving her estranged husband, Kanye, and getting her life back together, “commensurate with the seriousness of the misconduct,” with a “compelling showing of rehabilitation and truly exemplary conduct over an extended period.”
 (In re Glass (2014) 58 Cal.4th 500, 522.)
 She can argue she is not making excuses and has taken things slow on the four-year program after finding the best study partner with good character as a mentor, etc.

 Whether or not she completes and passes her final bar exam, she also must clear the moral character determination process.
 If you’re looking to embark on a quest for legal knowledge, visit the Ehline Law website to start your journey to passing on your first try because it “feels soooooo good.”

-If Michael missed facts or something, or another side that deserves perspective, he is happy to make any changes.
-If you suffered a severe, permanent injury, have a VA disability claim, and seek superior financial results, you can contact Michael 24/7 by phone at (833) LETS-SUE or by using our convenient website form.
+If Michael missed facts, something, or another side that deserves perspective, he is happy to make any changes.
+If you suffered a severe, permanent injury, have a VA disability claim, and seek superior financial results, you can contact Michael 24/7 at (833) LETS-SUE or by using our convenient website form.